Financial support for graduate students

 Student Support funds

 The College holds funds which may be distributed to fee-paying Graduates to fund travel for research purposes.
 Applications must be made by the end of 4th week.
-A letter of application addressed to the Tutor for Graduates, detailing travel plans and expenses and any monies already gained, should be submitted to the College Office along with a supervisor's letter of support.
+A letter of application addressed to the Tutor for Graduates, detailing travel plans and expenses and any monies already gained, should be submitted to the Academic Office along with a supervisor's letter of support.
 Retrospective applications cannot be considered.
 Further details on how to apply can be found here.

 Hertford graduate students who undertake an OPAL language course with the Language Centre are eligible for a 50% reimbursement of the course fees upon successful completion.
 Please note that the examination entry fee is not reimbursed by Hertford.
 For information on these courses please see here.